The Rabbi and his wife, a warm, gregarious couple, welcomed us and 6 of their friends -all pillars of the community, to their table.

 Researchers estimate that a third to one half of the population is introverted, so either you or someone you are very close to, is on the introverted end of the spectrum.

-So what does it mean for your upcoming dinner party, seder night, board meeting, staff social or children's party?
+So what does it mean for your upcoming seder, dinner party, board meeting, staff social or children's party?

 It means that not everyone you invite, will want to participate as vocally as the people they are sitting next to.
 It does not mean they are unengaged, lacking an opinion, disinterested or unhappy to be there.